smoeding/puppet-bind/REFERENCE.md

 Data type: `Optional[Integer]`

 The length of the salt for NSEC3.
-Named creates a salt of the provided length.
+The salt provides little value and each DNS zone is always salted using the zone name.
+Therefore operators are encouraged to use a value of zero for the salt length.

 Default value: ``undef``